Why a Dedicated Employee Benefit Administrator Is Important

 Better Employee Plans Due to Connections in the Industry

 An advantage of having a professional benefits administrator on board is the ability to work with someone who has many connections in the industry.
-These connections often equate to big savings for companies because they are able to get connected with healthcare plans that are low cost and high value.
+These connections often equate to big savings for companies because they can get connected with healthcare plans that are low cost and high value.
 Some benefits administrators are part of associations that can give direct access to flexible health care plans that cost pennies on the dollar, as well as supplemental plans that are easier on budgets.

 Reduces Stress and Frustration in Employees